 The National Museum of Nuclear Science and History is America’s most extensive nuclear science museum and one of the only museums in the world that cover the complete history of the nuclear age.

-The museum is located in Albuquerque’s downtown area and features 16 permanent exhibits that are connected to the historical technology of the nuclear age, as well as temporary rotating exhibits throughout the year.
+The museum is located in Albuquerque’s downtown area.
+It features 16 permanent exhibits that are connected to the historical technology of the nuclear age, as well as temporary rotating exhibits throughout the year.

 The museum is a must-see for anyone interested in learning about America’s nuclear history.